 1. Product demonstration video

 If this is your first try at video marketing, product demos are a great place to start.
-And if you already have a product demo video, try making one from a different perspective.
-Talk to your customers or other members of your team and find out how they use your product, then make a product demo video from their perspective.
+And if you already have one, try making another from a different perspective.
+Talk to your customers to understand how they're using your product, then put these findings into video form.